Maayan12k/Maayan12k/README.md

 # Maayan Israel

 ## About Me
 I am a Computer Science student at **California Polytechnic University, Pomona**.
-I have a strong passion for **full-stack development** and **high-performance computing**, and I have worked on various projects that showcase my technical skills and problem-solving abilities.
+I have a passion for **full-stack development** and **high-performance computing**, and I have worked on various projects that showcase my technical skills and problem-solving abilities.

 ## Experience
 - **Amazon - Software Development Engineer Intern (Summer 2024)**